 With its long coastline, Myanmar is a country with many fisher families.
 Fish are a vital component of the local diet and the only source of animal protein for many local people.
 The sale of fish is also an important source of income – although heavily impacted by political events in 2021 and the Covid pandemic.
 Fish stocks are in jeopardy.
 In 2013 a Norwegian team examined the coastal waters and came to the conclusion that certain fish populations (measured in biomass) may have plummeted by more than 90% since 1979, from 1.2 million tons to a mere 110,000 tons.

 Myanmar’s coastal waters include the Gulf of Mottama, one of the largest mudflat areas in the world and winter habitat for up to 150,000 of migratory waterbirds, including the endangered spoon-billed sandpiper, only a few hundred specimens of which are left in the world.
-Here, some 100 km east of Myanmar’s commercial capital, Yangon, Helvetas is carrying out a project to protect the unique ecosystem of the gulf and its fish stocks by improving the livelihood of the local communities.
-Designated a wetland of international importance under the Ramsar Convention, one of the project’s successes has been to achieve, in 2020, an extension of this designation from an original 42,565 hectares to 161,041 hectares - an increase of 380%.
+Here, some 100 km east of Myanmar’s commercial capital, Yangon, Helvetas intervened to protect the unique ecosystem of the gulf and its fish stocks by improving the livelihood of the local communities.
+Designated a wetland of international importance under the Ramsar Convention, one of the project’s successes was to achieve, in 2020, an extension of this designation from an original 42,565 hectares to 161,041 hectares - an increase of 380%.

-The project prioritizes fishing and farming families, the landless, and other community members who have organized to form 60 village development committees.
-But it also involves the private sector, such as fish and rice merchants and exporters.
+The project prioritized fishing and farming families, the landless, and other community members who organized to form 60 village development committees.
+But it also involved the private sector, such as fish and rice merchants and exporters.

-As in other Helvetas conservation projects, such as those to protect forests, our strategy in the Gulf of Mottama rests on three pillars:
+As in other Helvetas conservation projects, such as those to protect forests, our strategy in the Gulf of Mottama rested on three pillars:

-- The fishermen are supported in developing more clout and influence, working with the private sector and authorities to promote the conservation of fishing grounds.
+- The fishermen were supported in developing more clout and influence, working with the private sector and authorities to promote the conservation of fishing grounds.

 -

-Alternative employment options in crafts and trade as well as agricultural improvements are providing supplementary income for women and men of the coastal communities.
-This income will make it possible for fishermen to curtail or suspend harmful activities in spawning grounds.
+Alternative employment options in crafts and trade as well as agricultural improvements provided supplementary income for women and men of the coastal communities.
+This income has helped fishermen to curtail or suspend harmful activities in spawning grounds.

 -

-Coastal communities in association with relevant private sector actors are establishing a mechanism to sustainably manage the tidal flats and the rivers feeding into the gulf while conserving them at the same time.
+Coastal communities in association with relevant private sector actors have worked on establishing a mechanism to sustainably manage the tidal flats and the rivers feeding into the gulf while conserving them at the same time.

 Promoting community resilience to climate change